-All buses are managed by the Public Transport Authority (P.T.A) - Transperth.

-Students must register with the P.T.A to travel on a school bus.
-Details regarding registration are available at Student Services or the front office (Log On Before You Hop On brochure).
+All buses are managed by the Public Transport Authority (P.T.A) - www.schoolbuses.wa.gov.au Students must register with the P.T.A to travel on a school bus.
+Details regarding registration are available at Student Services or the front office (Log on Before You Hop On brochure).
 Only students who are registered on the bus with the P.T.A may travel on that bus.